karmab/kcli/README.rst

 Note that up to 8 IPS can also be provided on command line when creating a single VM (with the flag -1, -2, -3,-4,...)
-Also note that if you set reserveip to True, a reservation will be made if the corresponding network has dhcp and when the provided IP belongs to the network range
+Also note that if you set reserveip to True, a reservation will be made if the corresponding network has dhcp and when the provided IP belongs to the network range.

 -  *iso* (optional)
 -  *netmasks* (optional)